KidsGen - The New Age Kids Site

 What does bipedal mean?

-Could a carnivore make a meal of a plant-eater?
+Could a carnivore take down a plant-eater?

-Which dinosaur has the biggest brain?
+Which dinosaur had the biggest brain?

 Who hunted the hunters?